caching-tools/next-shared-cache/packages/cache-handler/README.md

 ## Overview

-Welcome to `@neshca/cache-handler`, a specialized ISR/Data cache API crafted for Next.js applications.
+Welcome to `@neshca/cache-handler` (pronounced /ˈnæʃkʌ/), a specialized ISR/Data cache API crafted for Next.js applications.
 This library simplifies configuring shared cache strategies in distributed environments, such as multiple, independent application instances.
 It offers a flexible and easy-to-integrate solution for custom cache strategies, especially for Redis.

 ### Features